 If the weather cooperates and the pandemic allows there are many unusual, unique and exciting outdoor rinks that you can skate on with the kids.
 We’ve rounded up some that you may find surprising.
 Just don’t forget to grab some hot chocolate afterwards!

 Photo credit: @hellovancity

-As the world’s largest natural skating rink, no outdoor skating rink list in Ottawa would be complete without including the Rideau Canal.
-Skating is free but the opening depends on weather and restrictions.
+As the world’s largest natural skating rink, no list of the best places for skating in Ottawa would be complete without including the Rideau Canal.
+Skating is free but the opening depends on weather and restrictions but their website will update you with current conditions.

 In front of City Hall, the Sens Rink of Dreams is once again welcoming visitors for skating from 6 am until 11 pm.
 The rink is open when weather permits and parking is available in one of the nearby lots.
-Reservations required during peak times.
+Beaver Tails are on location during certain days and times too!